ualbrl973/PaddingOracleAttack/README.md

 ```
 Replace the example hexadecimal values 0xe584debd2abad5b3 and 0xcbd746544cdadf30 with your own IV and encrypted ciphertext.

+Ensure you have the following JAR files in your project:
+- `pad_oracle.jar`
+- `bcprov-jdk15-130.jar`

+These JAR files are necessary for cryptographic operations and interacting with the oracle.

 ## Author

 **Bruno Ramirez Ledesma**